nusco/narjillos/backlog.md

 * Species identification
   Probably based on DNA SimHashes?
 Or fibers?

-* Istinct genes
+* Instinct genes
   How?
 Probably just a set of SimHashes and weights?
   Maybe a small set of curves with multiplies and shifters, all determined by the genes?

-+ Attach istincts to food
++ Attach instincts to food
   Maybe every Thing must be SimHashed?

-* Decide target direction based on istincts
+* Decide target direction based on instincts

-- Visualize istinct directions
+- Visualize instinct directions
-- Visualize istincts on other creatures when following a narjillo
+- Visualize instincts on other creatures when following a narjillo

 ##Predators